New York eases COVID-19 rules, Massachusetts to drop school mask mandate | Health

 The relaxation of masking rules signals an inclination by politicians to take pandemic-weary residents off an emergency footing and shift toward treating the virus as part of everyday life.
 Some states that have continued to push mask mandates are facing legal challenges and public protests.

 On Friday, a judge in Illinois ruled Governor J.B.
-Pritzker did not have the authority to issue a statewide school mask mandate executive order and halted it.
+Pritzker, a Democrat, did not have the authority to issue a statewide school mask mandate executive order and halted it.
 Several Illinois school districts including Chicago Public Schools, the third largest system in the United States, continued to mandate masks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)